Nuclear terrorism: United States

 Detonation of a nuclear weapon in a major U.S. city could kill more than 500,000 people and cause more than a trillion dollars in damage.
 Hundreds of thousands could die from fallout, the resulting fires and collapsing buildings.
-In this scenario, uncontrolled fires would burn for days and emergency services and hospitals would be completely overwhelmed.Controlling Nuclear Warheads and Materials p.
-16. The likely socio-economic consequences in the United States outside the immediate vicinity of an attack, and possibly in other countries, would also likely be far-reaching.
+In this scenario, uncontrolled fires would burn for days and emergency services and hospitals would be completely overwhelmed.
+The likely socio-economic consequences in the United States outside the immediate vicinity of an attack, and possibly in other countries, would also likely be far-reaching.
 A Rand Corporation report speculates that there may be an exodus from other urban centers by populations fearful of another nuclear attack.

 The Obama administration claimed to focus on reducing the risk of high-consequence, non-traditional nuclear threats.
 Nuclear security was thought to be strengthened by enhancing "nuclear detection architecture and ensuring that our own nuclear materials are secure," and by "establishing well-planned, well-rehearsed, plans for co-ordinated response."
 According to senior Pentagon officials, the United States will make "thwarting nuclear-armed terrorists a central aim of American strategic nuclear planning."
 Nuclear attribution is another strategy being pursued to counter terrorism.
 Led by the National Technical Nuclear Forensics Center, attribution would allow the government to determine the likely source of nuclear material used in the event of a nuclear attack.
 This would prevent terrorist groups, and any states willing to help them, from being able to pull off a covert attack without assurance of retaliation.

 In July 2010 medical personnel from the U.S. Army practiced the techniques they would use to treat people injured by an atomic blast.
-The exercises were carried out at a training center in Indiana, and were set up to "simulate the aftermath of a small nuclear bomb blast, set off in a U.S. city by terrorists."Stuxnet is a computer worm discovered in June 2010 that is believed to have been created by the United States and Israel to attack the nuclear facilities of Iran and North Korea.
+The exercises were carried out at a training center in Indiana, and were set up to "simulate the aftermath of a small nuclear bomb blast, set off in a U.S. city by terrorists."

+Stuxnet is a computer worm discovered in June 2010 that is believed to have been created by the United States and Israel to attack the nuclear facilities of Iran and North Korea.